dteouch/bawang-content/en/chapter/hedersmedlem/body.md

 The Computer Science chapter's honorary members
 ------------------------------

 An honorary member is a person that has greatly supported the chapter's interests and aspirations.
-To nominate a honorary member, a motion is sent to the d-Directorate with a motivation, so that it can be brought up during the next chapter meeting for decision.
+To nominate an honorary member, a motion is sent to the d-Directorate with a motivation, so that it can be brought up during the next chapter meeting for decision.

 ## Members